-Following an overview of the OMB Guidelines and HHS responsibilities and definitions, the quality assurance policies of each of the major operating agencies and staff offices of HHS are described.
-Each set of agency Guidelines includes a description of a) the mission of the agency, b) the scope and applicability of the Guidelines within the agency, c) the types of information that the agency disseminates, d) the dissemination methods employed by the agency, e) the policies, standards and practices that the agency employs to ensure the quality of the information it disseminates, and f) an administrative mechanism and contact points for each agency so that individuals may seek correction of any information that is believed not to meet the Guidelines along with an administrative appeals process.
+Following an overview of the OMB Guidelines and HHS guidelines, the quality assurance policies of each of the major operating agencies and staff offices of HHS are described.
+Each set of agency guidelines includes a description of a) the mission of the agency, b) the scope and applicability of the guidelines within the agency, c) the types of information that the agency disseminates, d) the dissemination methods employed by the agency, e) the policies, standards and practices that the agency employs to ensure the quality of the information it disseminates, and f) an administrative mechanism and contact points for each agency so that individuals may seek correction of any information that is believed not to meet the OMB, HHS, or agency-specific guidelines along with an administrative appeals process.